-- (12) An employer to whom clause 7(20) (accommodation facilities) of the Restricted Activity Directions (Victoria) applies is only required to comply with subclause (7) in respect of a person who: - (a) is not registered to stay overnight at the accommodation facility; and - (b) attends a communal or shared accommodation space. - (13) Despite subclause (7)(a), an owner of a vehicle used as a commercial passenger vehicle service must make available and clearly visible and accessible in the vehicle, at all times, a sign that allows the drivers and passengers of the vehicle to use the Victorian Government QR code system. - (14) In handling any information collected under subclause (6): - (a) an employer who uses or an owner who makes available a system other than the Victorian Government QR code system, must: - (i) not collect personal information unless: - (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (13); and - (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and
+- (13) Despite subclause (7)(a), an owner of a vehicle used as a commercial passenger vehicle service must make available and clearly visible and accessible in the vehicle, at all times, a sign that allows the drivers and passengers of the vehicle to use the Victorian Government QR code system. - (14) In handling any information collected under subclauses (6) or (12A): - (a) an employer who uses or an owner who makes available a system other than the Victorian Government QR code system, must: - (i) not collect personal information unless: - (A) the information is necessary to meet the requirements outlined in subclause (6); or - (B) the information is provided by a driver or passenger using the system made available under subclause (13); and

-Note: information should be collected in a way that protects it from being disclosed to other patrons.

-Example: where using a paper-based method, a sheet of paper could be placed over previous visitor details on a sheet that records the names.

-- (iii) use reasonable endeavours to notify the person from whom the personal information is being collected that the primary purpose of collection is for SARS-CoV-2 contact tracing, and that their personal information may be collected and stored by the Victorian Government for this purpose; and - (iv) destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained; and
+- (ii) use reasonable endeavours to protect the personal information from use or disclosure, other than in accordance with a request made by an Authorised Officer (or a person assisting an Authorised Officer); and Note: information should be collected in a way that protects it from being disclosed to other patrons. - Example: where using a paper-based method, a sheet of paper could be placed over previous visitor details on a sheet that records the names. - (iii) use reasonable endeavours to notify the person from whom the personal information is being collected that the primary purpose of collection is for SARS-CoV-2 contact tracing, and that their personal information may be collected and stored by the Victorian Government for this purpose; and - (iv) destroy the information as soon as reasonably practicable following 28 days after the attendance at the Work Premises, unless a statutory requirement permits or requires the personal information to be retained; and